 The Climate Active Carbon Neutral Standard sets rules for measuring, reducing, offsetting, validating and reporting on greenhouse gas emissions for the purposes of Climate Active carbon neutral certification.
 The Carbon Neutral Standard is built around integrity and draws upon international best-practice protocols and standards, including the Greenhouse Gas (GHG) Protocol and ISO 14000 series.
 There are five variants of the Carbon Neutral Standard which are applicable to organisations, products and services, events, precincts, and buildings.
-Under Climate Active, GreenPower purchases are treated as a zero-emissions electricity source under the market-based reporting method.

-1.3.4 The National Greenhouse and Energy Reporting System (NGERS)
+1.3.5 The National Greenhouse and Energy Reporting System (NGERS)